Can you use Nespresso pods twice?

 Why shouldn’t you use Nespresso pods twice?

+Just because you can technically brew pods twice doesn’t mean you should use them.
 The following are the reasons why you should avoid using Nespresso pods twice.

-If you are using more intense pods then it might be possible that you get a rich cup of coffee in the second run.
+If you are using more intense pods then it could be possible that you get a rich cup of coffee in the second run.
 But in most cases, it will more be like brown water than coffee.

 Read a guide on how to recycle Nespresso pods

-Method 1: Aluminum foil method to reuse Nespresso pods
+How to reuse Nespresso pods

 This is a DIY hack for reusing Nespresso capsules.